dev-sec/dev-sec.github.io/content/blog/2018-10-15-new-homepage.md

 ![Contributors](/images/page_contributors.png)

 ### New baseline views

-For quite some time, we track our security guidelines in baselines that are independent from the DevOps automation tool.
-We use [InSpec](https://inspec.io) to define the baselines and to verify our Ansible, Chef and Puppet remediation modules in an automatic way.
-Until today, it was challenging for users to see all baseline controls without looking into the bsseline source code.
+For some time now, we have tracked our security guidelines in baselines that are independent from the DevOps automation tool.
+We use [InSpec](https://inspec.io) to define the baselines and to verify our Ansible, Chef, and Puppet remediation modules in an automatic way.
+Until today, it was challenging for users to see all baseline controls without looking into the baseline source code.
 Since we aim to enable everybody to understand and see our security guidelines, a new visualization was required.

-We updated our existing feature overview and linked the illustration to our new [baseline viewer](https://github.com/arlimus/inspeculus).
+We updated our existing feature overview and linked it to our new [profile viewer](https://github.com/arlimus/inspeculus).

 ![Baselines](/images/page_overview.png)